Henry Buller: Naval career

 While under Buller's command, chased the German auxiliary cruiser at full speed before engaging with her; the German vessel was subsequently sunk, after approximately an hour of fighting.
 Buller, his officers and crew, received prize money in 1916 for the sinking.
 In recognition of his wartime service, he was appointed a Companion of the Order of the Bath (CB) in 1918.

 In 1921, he was placed in command of His Majesty's yachts, succeeding Rear Admiral Hon.
-Sir Hubert George Brand; he relinquished this post in 1931 and was subsequently appointed an Extra Equerry to King George V. A year later, in 1932, he was appointed a Groom-in-Waiting to the King, succeeding Col. Hon.
+Sir Hubert George Brand; he relinquished this post in 1931 and was placed on the retired list.
+He was subsequently appointed an Extra Equerry to King George V. A year later, in 1932, he was appointed a Groom-in-Waiting to the King, succeeding Col. Hon.
 C.H.C.
 Willoughby; he would continue to serve in this role under George V and was reappointed under Edward VIII, George VI and Elizabeth II.
 In recognition of his service to the monarch while commanding the Royal Yacht, Buller was knighted in 1925, being appointed a Knight Commander of the Royal Victorian Order (KCVO), and he was subsequently promoted to the highest grade of that order, Knight Grand Cross (GCVO), in 1930.